TrueBlocks/trueblocks-core/README.md

 For a complete list of available commands, run this command:

 ```[shell]
-chifra --help --verbose
+chifra --help
 ```

 Next, let's see if you can get a block from your Ethereum node.
 Enter this command:

 ```[shell]
-getBlock 100
+chifra blocks 1000
 ```

-This should return valid JSON data for block 100 (type `getBlock --help` for more options on this tool.)
+This should return valid JSON data for block 1,000 (type `getBlock --help` for more options on this tool.)
 If you get an error, such as this:

 ```[shell]
 Warning: The Ethereum RPC: 'http://localhost:8545' was not found.
 Quitting...
 ```

 You need to edit the file `~/.quickBlocks/quickBlocks.toml` to provide the URL of an available Ethereum RPC provider.
-Add this text:
+Enter this text (adding the `settings` sections if it's not present):

 ```[toml]
 [settings]
 rpcProvider="<url-to-your-rpc-provider>
 ```

-Once you get `getBlock` to return JSON data, you are ready to test your installtion.
+Once you get `chifra blocks` to return JSON data, you are ready to test your installtion.
 While optional, one of the tools (`ethslurp`) requires an Etherscan key.
 Get an EtherScan API key now, then run:

 ```[shell]
 make tests